FencingLefty3/FencingLefty3.github.io/README.md

 # fencinglefty3.github.io

-My persional site with some of my projects.
+My personal site with some of my projects.

+I like making things and need a place to show them off!
+So I made this personal site with some theming inspired by NASA.
+This is a site to show off my growing portfolio of projects, skills, and programing languages.
+I made this website using my knowledge of Github (pages), html and css.

 ## Screenshots